Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Kaiser Permanente provides support for job search within the system.
 A KP recruiter meets with all our residents and discusses the options both inside and outside of KP.
 Application to KP medical centers in other regions (Oregon, Washington, Colorado, Hawaii, Georgia) is facilitated through this recruiter.

 But not all of our graduating residents stay with Kaiser Permanente.
 In the last ten years, 45% of our graduating residents have found employment within the Kaiser Permanente System.
-Thirty-four percent were accepted to Fellowships around the country and 21% went on to work in private practice.
-Below are the statistics for the last 6 years:
+Twenty-seven percent were accepted to Fellowships around the country and 22% went on to work in private practice.
+Below are the statistics for the last 5 years:

 Kaiser PermanenteFellowshipPrivate Practice